microsoft/AdaptiveCards/source/nodejs/adaptivecards-designer/README.md

 [pic2card service](https://github.com/microsoft/AdaptiveCards/tree/main/source/pic2card#run-the-pic2card-service-in-docker-container)

-Once your pic2card ML service is up and running, update the host configuration(PIC_TO_CARD_PREDICTION_API) in `.env` file in the adaptivecards-designer root directory to utilize the service.
+Once your pic2card ML service is up and running, update the host configuration(PIC_TO_CARD_PREDICTION_API) in `.env` file in the adaptivecards-designer root directory and rebuild this project.